-This graduate certificate program is for students interested in science and methods for ensuring secrecy, integrity, availability, and legitimate use of information systems.
+This graduate certificate program is intended for students interested in science and methods for ensuring secrecy, integrity, availability, and legitimate use of information systems.
 The certificate may be pursued concurrently with any of the graduate programs in the Volgenau School.

 The graduate certificate may only be pursued on a part-time basis.

 Applicants must hold a baccalaureate degree from an accredited institution and have earned a GPA of 3.00 or higher in the last 60 credits.
-In addition, applicants must complete a self-assessment form, which can be obtained from the Computer Science Department.
-This form provides summary information concerning background and preparation for the program.

 Applicants must possess knowledge equivalent to that provided by the following courses:

 |INFS 501||Discrete and Logical Structures for Information Systems||3|